 Significant weight loss is a visible result of bariatric surgery.
 But the benefits go far beyond shedding pounds.
 The after-effects of weight loss surgery can have a profound impact on other aspects of physical and mental health.

-People who have had bariatric surgery have a much longer life expectancy than those of similar age, co-morbidities (including cardiovascular disease, sleep apnea, asthma and diabetes) and initial BMI (Body Mass Index) who have not had surgery.
+People who have had bariatric surgery have a much longer life expectancy than those of similar age, along with fewer co-morbidities (including cardiovascular disease, sleep apnea, asthma and diabetes).
+They typically have a lower initial BMI (Body Mass Index) compared to those who have not had surgery.

-Physical limitations and illness can make day-to- day activities seem unmanageable when you’re overweight.
+Day-to- day activities can seem unmanageable when you’re overweight.
 Weight loss surgery can help you take back control of your life by relieving obesity- related chronic joint or back pain.

 Some people choose bariatric surgery for their families.
 They want to be able to play with their kids without becoming tired after five minutes.
 Family vacations become much more realistic and enjoyable after surgery and the thought of air travel does not seem so daunting and anxiety-provoking.
-Or, they want to be around for the next twenty years to watch their children get married and to meet their grandchildren.
-Bariatric surgery can be the first step to a healthier life.
+Others want to be around for the next twenty years to watch their children get married and to meet their grandchildren.
+Bariatric surgery can be the first step to living a fuller life.

 - Sleep apnea

 - Erectile dysfunction